Academic Activities

 Mixed Ensemble comprised of students who demonstrate advanced vocal music skills, understanding of harmony, and the ability learn quickly.
 Perform in Evening of Classics, annual choral concerts, WA assemblies, and in the community.

-Music styles: Pop Acappella, Vocal Jazz, one Renaissance Motet/Madriga
+Music styles: Pop Acappella, Vocal Jazz, one Renaissance Motet/Madrigal

 Season Dates: Year-Round